DieserGhost/automax-airreceiver/readme.md

 **Install:**

-**put a shortcut of AirReceiver in the folder of the built exe / .py script and execute the script/exe**
+**put a shortcut of AirReceiver in the folder of the .py script and execute the script**

 #